software-craftsmanship-new-york/trivia/ruby/README.md

     rake minitest

+After running the tests, you can see the test coverage by opening /coverage/index.html

 Please modify any and all of these files to suit your preferences; these are simply meant as a starting point!